Ditch The Family Weddings & Go For Bumble Dates This Shaadi Season: 5 Cool Experiences In The City! | LBB

-Ladies, don’t let the wedding fanfare and awkward marriage-related questions by Aunties spoil your dating plans.
+Ladies, don’t let the wedding fanfare and awkward marriage-related questions from Aunties spoil your dating plans.
 Matched with a great guy on Bumble and ready to meet IRL?
-Check out these tried and tested date spots and experiences in Delhi to see if you guys really hit it off!
+Check out these tried and tested date spots and experiences in Mumbai to see if you guys really hit it off!

 Ditch The Family Weddings & Go For Bumble Dates This Shaadi Season: 5 Cool Experiences In The City!